-7 OECD.
+10 OECD.
 "Recommendation of the Council Concerning Guidelines Governing the Protection of Privacy and Transborder Flows of Personal Data."
-OECD Legal Instruments, October 7, 2013.
+OECD Legal Instruments, October 7, 2013. https://legalinstruments.oecd.org/en/instruments/OECD-LEGAL-0188.

-8 See Appendix A for the specific text of these principles.
+11 See Appendix A for the specific text of these principles.